 It is important for students registered for this Diploma to have some knowledge of the law relating to computers.
 You will appreciate that this is an area of great development.

-PERSONNEL MANAGEMENT I CODE:
+PERSONNEL MANAGEMENT I CODE: 041104112 EXAMINATION: 1 x 3-hour paper

 SYLLABI - Instructional offering objectives: